atjain2807/Install/README.md

         Output:- There is only one alternative in link group java (providing /usr/bin/java): /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java Nothing to configure.

-5.Set the JAVA_HOME Environment Variable OpenJDK 8 is located at /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java
+5.Set the JAVA_HOME Environment Variable

+  OpenJDK 8 is located at /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java
-  Copy the installation path of your preferred installation.
-Next, open the /etc/environment file
+  Copy the installation path of your Java installation proceeding till /bin/java Next, open the /etc/environment file

         $ sudo vi /etc/environment